On p-adic lattices and Grassmannians: Hilbert schemes and lattice schemes

-\begin{thm}[Haiman, Sturmfels] There exists a quasiprojective scheme $H_{R}^{h}$ over $R$ which represents the functor $\mathcal{H}_{R}^{h}$.
-If the grading of $R[x_{1},\dotsc,x_{n}]$ is positive, i. e. $1$ is the only monomial with degree $0$, then this scheme is even projective over $R$. \end{thm}
+\begin{theorem}[Haiman, Sturmfels] There exists a quasiprojective scheme $H_{R}^{h}$ over $R$ which represents the functor $\mathcal{H}_{R}^{h}$.
+If the grading of $R[x_{1},\dotsc,x_{n}]$ is positive, i. e. $1$ is the only monomial with degree $0$, then this scheme is even projective over $R$. \end{theorem}

-The scheme $H_{R}^{h}$ is called the `multigraded Hilbert scheme' for the Hilbert function $h$.
-In the sequel, if we do not specify a Hilbert function $h$, then by the term `multigraded Hilbert scheme', or just Hilbert scheme, we refer to the union of the multigraded Hilbert schemes for all possible Hilbert functions.
-We denote this scheme by $H_{R}$, or simply by $H$ if the ring $R$ is fixed.
+The scheme $H_{R}^{h}$ is called the \emph{multigraded Hilbert scheme} for the Hilbert function $h$.
+If no Hilbert function $h$ is specified, we will use the term ``multigraded Hilbert scheme'' to refer to the disjoint union of the $H_{R}^{h}$ for all Hilbert functions $h$.
+We denote this disjoint union by $H_{R}$, or simply by $H$ if the ring $R$ is clear from the context.